Book Now

 • One-sided face pain

-• Popping pain when opening or closing of the mouth
+• Popping pain when opening or closing the mouth

 • Internal grinding sensation